cincheo/ini/README.md

 [1..4]
 > inc = i => i+1 # defines a lambda that increments an integer
 <lambda>(i)
-> import "ini/lib/collect.ini" # imports the lib to support function about collections select(l,function)
+> import "ini/lib/collect.ini" # imports the lib to support functions about collections select(l,function)
 > l.map(inc) # increments all the integers in 'l'
 [2,3,4,5]